cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 Some important points to note about this:

-- The function call interval, which determines how often the workflow server program checks the clock, is optional.
-Here it is ``PT10S`` (i.e. 10 seconds, which is also the default value).
+- The function call interval, which determines how often the scheduler checks the clock, is optional.
+Here it is
+  ``PT10S`` (i.e. 10 seconds, which is also the default value).
 - The ``workflow_state`` trigger function, like the ``cylc workflow-state`` command, must have read-access to the upstream